 Keyword: [Begin Residues Data]

-Required: The [Begin Residues Data] keyword is required when [Begin Common Poles Data] is present, otherwise it is not permitted.
+Required: At least one [Begin Residues Data] keyword is required when the [Begin Common Poles Data] keyword is present, otherwise it is not permitted.

-Description: This keyword contains the coefficients of the residues from the pole-residue representation of the network data and is used together with the coefficients of the common poles defined in the [Begin Common Poles Data] keyword.
+Description: This keyword contains the coefficients of the (normalized) residues from the pole-residue representation of the network data and is used together with the coefficients of the common poles defined in the [Begin Common Poles Data] keyword.

-Sub-Params: Asymptote, Residue_at_infinity, Number_of_data_lines
+Sub-Params: Delay, Asymptote, Constant_at_infinity, Number_of_data_lines

 Usage rules: The [Begin Residues Data] keyword is followed by at least one white space and one or more integer number pairs, which are separated by a comma and enclosed in a pair of open and close parentheses.
 A white space is not required around the comma between the integer numbers or between the integer numbers and the parentheses or between the parentheses.
-The integer number pairs (i, j) that follow the [Begin Residues Data] keyword denote indexing to define which matrix element (or elements) are described by the data that follows.
-The number of matrix elements described by the [Begin Residues Data] / [End Residues Data] keyword pair is determined by the number of integer number pairs (i, j) that follow the [Begin Residues Data] keyword.
+The integer number pairs (r, c) that follow the [Begin Residues Data] keyword denote row and column indexing to define which matrix element (or elements) are described by the data that follows.
+The number of matrix elements described by the [Begin Residues Data] / [End Residues Data] keyword pair is determined by the number of integer number pairs (r, c) that follow the [Begin Residues Data] keyword.
 The list of indices may span multiple lines and is terminated by any of the subparameters that follow.
 The value of the indices shall range from 1 to N, where N is the model’s number of ports given in the [Number of Ports] keyword.

-The [Begin Residues Data] / [End Residues Data] keyword pairs shall describe at least N matrix elements (for a diagonal matrix).
-The maximum number of matrix elements in a model file shall be N2 for a full matrix.
-When the [Matrix Format] keyword is present with the argument “Lower” or “Upper”, the maximum number of matrix elements shall be no more than N*(N+1)/2.
-When the number of matrix elements described by the [Begin Residues Data] / [End Residues Data] keyword pairs is less than the maximums described above, the matrix element data of the missing matrix elements are assumed to be zero.
+The maximum number of matrix elements in a model file shall range from zero to N2 for full matrices, or zero to N*(N+1)/2 for upper or lower triangle matrices, where N is the model’s number of ports given in the [Number of Ports] keyword.
+When the [Matrix Format] keyword is not present, the format of the matrix is full, otherwise it is defined by the [Matrix Format] keyword (upper, lower or full).
+The total number of indices following the [Begin Residues Data] keyword shall match the value provided in the [Number of Pole-Residue Indices] keyword.
+When the number of matrix elements is less than N2 for full matrices, or less than N*(N+1)/2 for upper or lower triangle matrices, the matrix element data of the matrix elements whose indices are not present are considered to be zero.

 All index number pairs following all occurrences of the [Begin Residues Data] keyword in a model file must be unique.
 For example, a 4-port model with a full matrix description might have 16 [Begin Residues Data] keywords with the following indices: